 We use a variety of provisions to develop self-esteem and confidence of identified vulnerable pupils - fostering positive peer and parent relationships and removing social and emotional barriers to learning.
 For example:

-• Funding the development of a talent through extra-curricular activities, including opportunities for music lessons
+• Supporting the development of a talent through extra-curricular activities

-• Providing individual sessions with a counsellor, a play therapist, a Family Support Worker or a specialist teaching assistant for ELSA.
+• Providing individual sessions with a counsellor, a playtherapist or a specialist teaching assistant for ELSA.
 This enables us to provide support with developing a child’s social skills and their self-esteem as well as supporting parents and carers with their child’s behaviour and providing advice and support with family circumstances

 • Support with funding of school uniform